NixOS/nix/doc/manual/source/store/derivation/outputs/input-address.md

 It is input-addressed; it just does not know its path yet.

 Being stuck is contagious.
-A derivation with deferred outputs has, for this purpose, unknown outputs of its own, so `hashOutputsOrQuotientDerivation` is stuck on it in turn, and anything depending on it must also defer.
+A derivation with deferred outputs has, for this purpose, unknown outputs of its own, so `hashOutputsOrInputMaskedDerivation` is stuck on it in turn, and anything depending on it must also defer.
 The condition therefore propagates downstream from the floating output that caused it.

 Deferral is resolved by building, not by revisiting the same derivation.